nezo32/simple_RESTAPI_server/README.md

-# simple REST API server on golang
+# REST API server on golang

 realisation of basic GET POST DELETE methods and their handlers